MEET THE LAB

 Dr. Hande Asimgil; Research Scientist, LMU Munich

-Dr. Chelsea Gustafson, Ph.D UCSC; Assistant Professor, Oregon Institute of Technology Dept. of Natural Science
+Dr. Chelsea Gustafson, Ph.D UCSC; Professor, Dept. of Natural Sciences, South Puget Sound Comm.
+College

 Niki Goularte, B.S.
 UCSC; Stanford University Dept. of Structural Biology Ph.D. program / NSF Predoctoral Fellow